Throwing Convention: Margaret Jenkins, ’25 Education

 For Jenkins, the answer was straightforward: Focus on developing her own talent, seek mentors who believed in her and ignore the rest.
 Her career in sports started in fifth grade, when she discovered that she could throw farther than any of the boys on her school baseball team.
 In a 1984 interview with the San Jose Mercury News, she says that “it was considered unladylike, even a little bit brazen, to compete in athletics … Reflecting on it, I guess I was a little bit courageous.
 I had to train in back alleys, away from everyone else.
 There were no woman coaches, so you had to find a male coach who would take you.”

-Whether she was competing in basketball, baseball, tennis, hockey, volleyball, or—her specialty—javelin, shot put and discus events in track and field, Jenkins brought an energy and determination to sport that set records in Santa Clara county, statewide and around the the world.
+Whether she was competing in basketball, baseball, tennis, hockey, volleyball, or—her specialty—javelin, shot put and discus events in track and field, Jenkins brought an energy and determination to sport that set records in Santa Clara county, statewide and around the world.
 The 1925 San Jose Teachers College graduate pitched for her high school baseball team, which lost only one game, participated in two Olympic Games, collected more than 100 medals throughout her career and was inducted into three halls of fame before her death in 1996 at age 92.

-During her junior year of college, she was approached by Laura Herron, the director of Humboldt State University’s women’s physical education department, to compete in a telegraphic meet.
+During her junior year of college, she was approached by Laura Herron, the director of San Jose State’s women’s physical education department, to compete in a telegraphic meet.
 Telegraphic meets involved competing against off-site competitors and communicating scores via telegraph.
 She threw basketball, baseball and javelin, and despite accidentally grabbing the men’s javelin, which was heavier, she came in second.
 Emboldened by her success that day on the track, Jenkins sought out the help of Stanford University’s track and field coach, R.L.
 “Dink” Templeton, to help her master her technique.
 Though he was initially hesitant to take on a female athlete, Templeton ultimately agreed to coach her.
 In 1927, 1928, and 1929, she took three first-place national competition finishes in javelin throw, notably setting the world record for javelin throw of more than 129 feet in 1928.

 When she learned that her preferred event would not be included in the 1928 Olympics, Jenkins asked Templeton to teach her the discus just eight weeks before the games began.
 That summer, she joined a team of 19 woman athletes—the first Olympic women’s track and field team representing the United States—on the President Roosevelt ship, which took a week to sail across the Atlantic to Amsterdam.
 For Jenkins, sport provided entry to an international community and the world at large.
 Though she did not medal at the games, she did spend three weeks traveling solo across Europe with money she’d earned teaching.
 Jenkins juggled training for national and international competition with a 30-year teaching career in Santa Clara.
 She qualified for the 1932 Olympics in Los Angeles, but she didn’t medal.